dvltl/job_search_assistant/README.md

 * to notify you during the day if you have not added the set amount of applications.

 ### Supported feature
-* Information about the job applications can be added and viewed in full detail.
+* Information about the job applications can be added, viewed and updated.
 * This information is stored in the persistent storage on the device.

 ### Not (yet) supported features
-* Existing information editing will be supported soon.
 * Notifications will be added soon.